 From the desk to the boardroom, from the kitchen to the lunchroom and even in the bathroom – mind your manners.
 Wait your turn.

-They are annoying.
-Even audible keyboard clicks can be a distraction.
-Have your mobile phone on silent at all times and don’t take personal calls at your desk, unless you keep them short and quiet.
+Have your mobile phone on silent at all times and don’t take personal calls at your desk, unless you can keep them short and quiet.
+No one wants to overhear your personal conversations, and they can be very distracting.
+Step into an unused meeting room or go outside.

 Don’t just do your share – be nice and clean up whenever you see a mess.
 It doesn’t matter if you weren’t the one to leave it.
 Wipe the benches, stack or empty the dishwasher, don’t leave things in the sink and don’t steal food from the fridge!